 While Consumed explains how the world ended up awash in sachets, communities are demonstrating what genuine solutions look like.

 In Manila, Philippines, neighbourhood stores are already operating as reuse and refill hubs, offering affordable and accessible alternatives to sachets.
 These systems deliver consumer savings and retailer benefits while dramatically reducing waste.
-A pilot project in India yielded similar results replacing sachets with refillable shampoo bottles allowing access to refill services.
-This replicable initiative that prevented over 5,000 sachets from entering the waste stream is being rolled out in other countries.
+A pilot project in India called Beat The Sachet yielded similar results replacing sachets with refillable shampoo bottles allowing access to refill services.
+This successful and replicable initiative, that prevented over 5,000 sachets from entering the waste stream, will launch a larger project in the first half of 2026 with the support of the REUSE Foundation, and is being rolled out in other countries.
 Reuse pilots have existed and popped up all around the world.
 The reason they aren’t expanding further or thriving in certain contexts isn’t because there is a lack of interest or because the model flawed, but because corporations hadn’t set them up to succeed and haven’t invested meaningfully and across sectors to support the policy change and concerted effort needed to properly support the reuse revolution.

 Unilever must change course